 Some soak in the hot springs, some forage for food and one sits on the big casing of the video-cam that permanently surveys the site.

-It is only while editing my photos that I discover this was a mother with a baby at her breast mostly hidden from view and therefore protected from the cold.
+It is only while editing the photos that I discovered this was a mother with a baby at her breast mostly hidden from view and therefore protected from the cold.

 The valley where the snow monkeys hang out is very deep and the sunshine never gets to the bottom so be prepared for cold and slippery conditions on the approaching 2km trail.

 Temperatures in winter are always below freezing reaching to a very cold -10 Celcius.
 There are no facilities for wheelchairs.

 These endearing snow monkeys are native to Japan and are nomadic, foraging wherever they like and moving around the forest freely.

 The park has adopted a policy of feeding them with nutritious pellets in order to keep them coming to the site on a regular basis.

 However, feeding times are not regular and not announced.

 These macaques live in groups and show a strong loyalty to their family.